Sofia Goggia: Injuries

-All these injuries did not prevent her from winning twenty-six World Cup victories with a third place in the 2017 overall standings, four World Cup season titles in downhill, two medals at the World Championships, the Olympic downhill title at PyeongChang 2018 and the silver medal in the same event at Beijing 2022, only three weeks after partially tearing her ACL.
+All these injuries did not prevent her from winning 29 World Cup races, finishing third overall in the World Cup standings in 2017 and 2025, claiming four World Cup downhill season titles and one in Super-G, earning two medals at the World Championships, winning Olympic downhill gold at PyeongChang 2018, and adding two more Olympic downhill medals — silver at Beijing 2022 and bronze at Milano Cortina 2026.

 World Cup results

 Sofia Goggia receives, on 23 December 2021, from the President of the Italian Republic, Sergio Mattarella the Italian flag that the Italian athlete should have carried, as flagbarear at the 2022 Winter Olympics opening ceremony in Beijing, but she was forced to give up due to an injury and was replaced by her fellow citizen from Bergamo, Michela Moioli.